veeto

 Summary

-Assembly Member Muratsuchi's vehicle removal legislation expands peace officers' authority to impound certain electric-powered vehicles operated unlawfully.
-The measure allows officers to remove vehicles with fewer than four wheels that can exceed 20 mph when operated without proper licensing, as well as class 3 electric bicycles being ridden by persons under age 16.
+Assembly Member Muratsuchi's vehicle removal legislation expands peace officers' authority to impound certain electric-powered vehicles operated without proper licensing.
+The measure allows officers to remove vehicles with fewer than four wheels that can exceed 20 mph when powered solely by electric motors, if the operator lacks appropriate licensing.
+It also permits removal of class 3 electric bicycles operated by riders under age 16.

-Local jurisdictions may recover administrative costs related to vehicle removal, seizure and storage through fees, provided these charges do not exceed actual expenses incurred.
-Vehicles must be released to owners or authorized agents after a minimum 48-hour hold period once applicable fees are paid and the request is made during business hours.
-For underage operation of class 3 electric bicycles, agencies can require proof of completed safety training before releasing the vehicle.
+Local jurisdictions may adopt ordinances to recover administrative costs associated with vehicle removal, seizure, and storage, provided the charges do not exceed actual expenses.
+These jurisdictions must publicly post their fee schedules online.
+Vehicles can be released to owners or their agents after a minimum 48-hour hold period during normal business hours once all applicable costs are paid.
+For class 3 electric bicycle violations, agencies may require proof of completed safety training as a condition of release.

 40% progression